 When working with agile, your processes should be lightweight, flexible and the same goes for your agile testing tools list.
 We have previously discussed how, in an agile environment, development and QA should work closely together.
 We have also offered some tips on how software testers can actively get involved with an agile scrum team.
 So, what tools should you consider using to help with your software testing efforts?

 We believe it is essential that you choose tools that are lightweight, flexible, and productive to use.
 They shouldn’t get in the way or ever replace principles of the agile techniques employed.
 Instead, they should complement and help increase productivity.

 We’ve put together a shortlist of tools that you may want to consider using to help with your testing efforts.
 Not all tools will work for every team.
 As with everything in agile, you should regularly review the tools you use and adapt them so they continue to meet both your and the team’s needs.

 Cross browser testing tools

-Having just a few tools ready to use within your agile team should help speed up your testing efforts and over time you will soon know if they are right for you.
-Most of the tools which we have mentioned are either free to use or have a free trial period, so we suggest giving them a quick review to see if they can work for you.
+Having just a few tools ready to use within your agile team should help speed up your testing efforts, and over time you will soon know if they are right for you.
+Most of the tools we have mentioned are either free to use or have a free trial period, so we suggest giving them a quick review to see if they can work for you.